 - Make sure support fence is able to withstand stock or native animal forces.

-- Rabbit netting is fixed so that it reaches at least 88cm above the ground.
+- Ensure that rabbit netting is fixed so that it reaches at least 88cm above the ground.

-- Where netting is buried, it is buried to a minimum of 170mm.
+- Where netting is buried, it must be buried to a minimum of 170mm.

 - Where netting is bent to lay on the ground surface, it must be held down with pegs, rocks or timber.

-- There should be suitable rabbit-proof gates at all breaks in the fence.
+- There should be suitable rabbit/hare-proof gates at all breaks in the fence.

 General support fencing needs

-Exclusion fences will help to reduce damage to sensitive areas by deterring hares but hares have been known to occasionally climb fences.
+Exclusion fencing will help to reduce damage to sensitive areas by deterring hares, but hares have been known to occasionally climb fences.